Caring, Professional Dental Extractions

 When can I eat after a tooth extraction?

-Eating after a tooth extraction needs to be done carefully to support proper healing and avoid complications like dry sockets.
-At our dental clinic, we guide all our Bunbury patients with clear, practical aftercare to support a smooth recovery.
+Eating after a tooth extraction should be approached carefully to support healing and lower the risk of complications such as dry sockets.
+At our Bunbury dental clinic, we provide clear, practical aftercare advice to support a steady recovery.
+Here’s when and how you can appropriately eat after your tooth extraction:

 - Wait at least two hours before eating anything after your extraction to allow the initial blood clot to form.